sghall/react-move/README.md

   return interpolate(begValue, endValue)
 }

+// YOUR NEW LOCAL <NodeGroup /> AND <Animate > - EQUIVALENT TO 2.X.X AND 3.X.X

 export const NodeGroup = createNodeGroup(getInterpolator, 'NodeGroupDisplayName') // displayName is optional export const Animate = createAnimate(getInterpolator, 'AnimateDisplayName') // displayName is optional
 ```